-Just like the various materials bits are made of, horse bits come in many different types of bit mouthpieces styles.
+Just like the various materials bits are made of, horse bits come in many different types of bit mouthpiece styles.
 Here are descriptions of the most common types you may see when choosing a bit for your horse.

 1. Mullen Mouthed Bits

-A bit with a mullen mouth is a plain mouthpiece, with a slight curvature so that it sits comfortably over the horses tongue.
+A bit with a mullen mouth is a plain mouthpiece, with a slight curvature so that it sits comfortably over the horse's tongue.
 This type of mouthpiece will be slightly more comfortable for a horse to carry than a straight bar mouthpiece.
 The mullen mouth is thought to be a gentler bit than one with a jointed mouthpiece, as there is no nutcracker effect when the reins are pulled.
-Mullen mouths are seen on both snaffle and curb bits such as mullen mouth grazing bits, or English and Western style pelhams.
+Mullen mouths are seen on both snaffle and curb bits such as mullen mouth grazing bits, or English and western-style pelhams.

 Examples of Mullen Mouth Bits:

 Rollers can be made of stainless steel or copper, or are often seen in an alternating pattern as on this full check snaffle.
 The function of the cooper rollers is to encourage salivation, while the rollers themselves are felt to prevent the horse from leaning on the bit.
 The rollers increase the severity of the bit slightly.
 Rollers are also seen on bits with ports and spades.